China in talks with Airbus on possible $20 billion aircraft deal - sources

-China is in talks to buy at least 150 Airbus passenger jets potentially worth $20 billion when Xi Jinping pays his first visit to Europe as president at the end of this month, people familiar with the matter told Reuters.
+China is in talks to buy at least 150 Airbus passenger jets potentially worth $20 billion (12 billion pounds) when Xi Jinping pays his first visit to Europe as president at the end of this month, people familiar with the matter told Reuters.

 In a broad-ranging deal that could help reset trade relations between China and Europe after a bumpy year, China is expected to buy more A330 passenger jets as talks advance to open Airbus's second major factory in the country.